5up3rD4n1/LibreScan/librescan/config/README.md

 ### The format

-There is no protocol or standard to do this, we define a convenient way to define the forms metadata.
+There is no protocol or standard to do this, we defined a convenient way to describe the forms metadata.

 This describes the inputs of the project, so the interface can dynamically render the input with its default value